Imagine combining a challenging resistance based workout with the fat-blasting benefits of cardiovascular training.

 It’s an effective form of cardio

 Cardio is defined as an aerobic activity that is rhythmic in nature, increases your heart rate, and helps to improve the function of your cardiorespiratory system.
 The rowing machine meets all of these requirements.
 From improved stamina to an overall increase in muscle tone, a rowing machine can do it all.
-It’s about the size of a small sofa and can be tucked away in any corner of your home.
-The rower can also serve as a great alternative to larger and heavier machines such as the elliptical, treadmill, or the StairMaster.
+It takes up the footprint of a small sofa and can be tucked away in any corner of your home.
+A rower can also serve as a great alternative to larger and heavier fitness equipment such as the cross trainer, treadmill, or the StairMaster.

 Rowing machines provide a low impact form of exercise

 Rowers have little to no impact on your joints and knees which is great news if you’re an elderly individual, suffer from frequent knee pain, or are recovering from an injury.

 You can adjust the level of resistance and try both simple and complex workouts.
 You’ll have the ability to work through the various stages of intensity by pushing yourself a little harder than the week before.
 The rowing machine is built to handle both high-intensity interval training and low impact steady state interval training.
 It’s up to you and your personalised goals.

 Rowers work out a lot more than just your upper body.
 It provides a full-body resistance workout that can help strengthen your core and lower body too.

 Here are the specific muscles activated during a rowing machine session:

 As stated earlier, the rowing machine doesn’t just target one area of the body.
 For example, during the ‘drive back’, which is when your legs push your body back as you’re rowing, you’re activating your:

 Your core stabilisers help keep your body in an upright position while rowing, therefore your abdominal muscles are also benefitting from the exercise.
 This includes: